Home Care Services Providers Need Health Care Policies and Procedures

 Establishing Home Care Policies and Procedures

-Establishing service agreements with a client
+- Establishing service agreements with a client

-Maintenance and security of client records
+- Maintenance and security of client records

-Reporting client progress
+- Reporting client progress

 Compliance and Home Health Agencies

-Establishing well-documented home care policies and procedures is meant to provide for the safety of the patient but also to assure that a home care provider is compliant with their state’s laws.
-For instance, in California, the Home Care Services Bureau, under the Department of Social Services, oversees Home Care Organizations via processing applications, responding to complaints, and conducting unannounced visits to ensure compliance.
-In addition, in 2016, California passed the Home Care Services Consumer Protection Act, which requires Home Care Organizations to be licensed.
-Creates a public online registry for Home Care Aides who have been background checked to ensure the protection and safety of the elderly and disabled.
-In addition, established laws protect negligence when hiring private home care aides.
+One example of this can be found in California, where the Home Care Services Bureau, under the Department of Social Services, oversees home care organizations via processing applications, responding to complaints, and conducting unannounced visits to ensure compliance.
+In addition, in 2016, California passed the Home Care Services Consumer Protection Act, which requires home care organizations to be licensed, and creates a public online registry for home care aides who have been background checked to ensure the protection and safety of the elderly and disabled.
+Established laws also protect against negligence when hiring private home care aides.

 How EDC Can Help

 EDC’s technical writers can help develop and maintain excellent documentation of home care policies and procedures.
 This includes assisting an agency in creating a knowledgeable and compliant workforce.
-Our technical writers have produced technical documentation for various industries, including software companies and biomedical firms.
+Our technical writers have produced technical documentation for various industries, including software companies and biomedical firms, and have a great deal of knowledge of the healthcare industry.
 They have the technical expertise and writing skills necessary to create the kind of technical documentation needed in the home health industry.

 Essential Data’s Engagement Manager will lead the project from start to finish, whether you need a team of consultants to produce a complete line of documentation or a single technical writer for a brief project.
 Essential Data Corporation guarantees the quality of our work.
-Contact us today to get started.
-(800) 221-0093 or firstname.lastname@example.org
+Contact us today to get started at (800) 221-0093 or firstname.lastname@example.org

 Written by Diana Guerra